hps/docs-test/source/includes/_giftcard.md

 $response = $giftService->reverse($transactionId, 10.00);
 ?>
 ```
+You can reverse (or partially reverse) a gift card transaction with the transaction id.

 ## Reverse a Gift Card
-You can reverse (or partially reverse) a gift card transaction with the transaction id.
+> Reverse Gift Card

 ```php
 <?php